We provide lots of support for people with Alzheimer's disease and other dementias, caregivers, family members, and health-care professionals.

 The booklet Memory problems? was created by people with dementia for people with dementia.
 It was produced and is generously shared by the Early Stage Support Groups in the North/Central Okanagan Region of the Alzheimer Society of B.C.

-For more information and for support groups in your area, contact us.
+For more information and for support groups in your area, contact your local Alzheimer Society.

 For caregivers and family members: